Shakhrisabz: Graduation Day

 And finally, on our way out of town our driver took a wrong turn.
 Instead of heading north through our mountain pass in the Zeravshan Range, we headed northeast towards the much higher and snowcapped Fan Mountains of Tajikistan.
 We finally found our way, but I was thinking, "Is this wrong turn the prelude to another trip to Central Asia – a road trip and community home-stay to visit the high-altitude lakes and valleys of Tajikistan's Pamir Highway?"

-Like I said, "You never know what you are going to find…."
+As I said, "You never know what you're going to find…."